Philipbear/ms1_id/README.md

 ## MS1-based structural annotation

-In high-resolution mass spectrometry analysis, compounds can be fragmented in or post ion source, resulting in fragment ions detected in MS1 spectra.
+In mass spectrometry analysis, compounds can be fragmented in- or post-ion source, resulting in fragment ions detected in MS1 spectra.

 Here we utilize MS1 data to match against reference MS/MS spectra, to provide structural annotations.